How do Mortgage Offset facilities work? Do they live up to their promises and are they right for you?

 This is a basic example with assumptions that will apply differently in most circumstances.

-- When managing a mortgage - understand your Opportunity Cost (i.e. could you get a better return on the money in your offset or redraw if the funds were directed to other purposes).
+- When managing a mortgage - understand your Opportunity Cost (could you get a better return on the money in your offset or redraw if the funds were directed to other purposes?).

 - Consider the loan amount in proportion to your income - a redraw facility can have more impact on a smaller loan with a larger income.

-- Aim for an offset account that does not have a significant interest rate or fee premium to obtain the most benefit.
+- To obtain the most benefit, aim for an offset account that does not have a significant interest rate or fee premium.

 For further insights into Mortgage features, terms and rates that meet your goals and objectives, please use our Mortgage Finance Guide.